hugelton/5x8-music-bitmap-font/README.md

 ## How to use
-Please replace '''font[]''' array on "glcfont.c" from "5x8-music-bitmap-font/for_glcfont.c".
+Please replace 'font[]' array on "glcfont.c" from "5x8-music-bitmap-font/for_glcfont.c".

 ```cpp
 display.write(0x03); // quater note